Who was Jack the Ripper?

 Thomas Bowyer, who had visited Mary's lodgings that morning to collect the 25 shillings she owed on the rent, told police that having knocked and received no reply he tried to open the door, but it appeared to be locked from the inside.
 He had then reached through a crack in the window to pull back a coat that was being used as a curtain.
 He was to later say he wished he'd never done so as in all his years serving as a soldier in India, he had never witnessed a sight like it, and it was to haunt him for the rest of his life.

 The police immediately concluded that Mary was the latest victim of the fearful Jack the Ripper unaware that with this gruesome crime the murder spree of the man who had terrorised London for months would come to an end.

-All of his victims, and there may have been as many as nine and not just the canonical five we are aware of, were known prostitutes and lived within one square mile of each other so the likelihood is that though they may not have been friends they would at least have known one another.
-If this is indeed the case then the chances are that they knew the Ripper also.
+All his victims, and there may have been as many as nine and not just the canonical five we are most familiar with, were known prostitutes and lived within one square mile of each other so the likelihood is that though they may not have been friends they would at least have known one another.
+If this is indeed the case, then the chances are that they knew the Ripper also.

 His ability to quickly disappear into the dark, smog bound London night lends us to believe that he was relatively young and sprightly.
 Also, evading capture in an area crawling with police suggests that he knew the locality well and probably had lodgings nearby.